Skip to main content

 Setup

-- An account owner connects Linear by storing a Linear API key in your workspace settings.
+1. An admin (or the account owner) connects Linear by storing a Linear API key in your workspace settings.

-When you fix an observation on a ticket-configured repo, Hyrax creates a [Hyrax]-prefixed Linear ticket for that observation and links it to the finding.
+When you fix an observation on a ticket-configured repo, Hyrax creates a Linear ticket for that observation — titled with the finding's title, or with a ticket-title template you configure — and links it to the finding.
 When the fix PR opens, Hyrax adds the PR link as an attachment on that ticket, so the ticket and the fix PR reference each other — a clean trail from "Hyrax found this" to "here's the change."

 See also